Quantum Liouville Cosmology: Gravity as a Liouville theory

 \section{Gravity as a Liouville theory}

-We study Euclidean two-dimensional gravity with $\Lambda > 0$ coupled to a matter conformal field theory (CFT).
+We study Euclidean two-dimensional gravity with a positive cosmological constant~$\Lambda$ coupled to a matter conformal field theory (CFT).
 On a fixed manifold $M$ at fixed genus, the partition function reads

 where $\chi_M$ is the Euler characteristic of $M$, and $A \equiv \int_{D}\! \vol$ the area of the spacetime metric $g_{\mu\nu}$.
-We consider $\Lambda > 0$ and take the matter CFT to be unitary with a discrete spectrum and a normalizable vacuum state.
+The real parameter $\vartheta$ is a coupling constant that controls the contributions of higher-genus topologies.
+We consider $\Lambda > 0$ and large $\vartheta$, and take the matter CFT to be unitary with a discrete spectrum and a normalizable vacuum state.
 Taking $\Lambda>0$, in addition to being of physical interest, has the effect of suppressing large area configurations.
-Note that, although contributions from higher-genus topologies are formally suppressed at large $\vartheta$, in this case there are divergencies related to the integral over radii of the contractible cycles \cite{Anninos:2022ujl}.
+Note that, although contributions from higher-genus topologies are formally suppressed at large $\vartheta$, they exhibit divergences related to the integral over radii of the contractible cycles \cite{Anninos:2022ujl}.
 (The situation might be improved by introducing supersymmetry \cite{Anninos:2023exn,Muhlmann:2025ngz} or other deformations \cite{Allameh:2025gsa}.)
 Here, as a first step, we consider fixed topology, focusing on the disk.

-In this section, we review how Liouville theory arises by gauge fixing the above path integral \cite{Polyakov:1981rd} (see also e.g.\ \cite{Ginsparg:1993is}).
+In this section, we review how Liouville theory arises by gauge fixing the above path integral \cite{Polyakov:1981rd} (see also e.g.\ \cite{Ginsparg:1993is_}).
 Taking a unitary matter CFT, one is led to consider timelike Liouville theory \cite{Polchinski:1989fn}.
 As in spacelike Liouville theory \cite{Chaudhuri:2024yau}, Dirichlet boundary conditions are inconsistent with conformal symmetry but it is possible to fix the physical length of the boundary.
 Alternatively, one can introduce a boundary cosmological constant as a chemical potential for the boundary length \cite{Fateev:2000ik,Bautista:2021ogd}.
 This differs from the treatment of semiclassical timelike Liouville theory on the disk in \cite{Anninos:2024iwf}.
 We elaborate further on these points in §\ref{sec:PI} and §\ref{sec:ensembles}.
-We also review exact results in spacelike Liouville theory on the disk \cite{Fateev:2000ik,Teschner:2000md} as well as previous analyses of the timelike theory in the same setting \cite{Anninos:2024iwf,Bautista:2021ogd}, on the basis of which we put forward a hypothesis for the semiclassical all-loop one-point function in timelike Liouville theory, which we will verify at one loop in subsequent sections.
+Here, we also review exact results in spacelike Liouville theory on the disk \cite{Fateev:2000ik,Teschner:2000md} as well as previous analyses of the timelike theory in the same setting \cite{Anninos:2024iwf,Bautista:2021ogd}, on the basis of which we put forward a conjecture for the semiclassical all-loop one-point function in timelike Liouville theory, which we will verify at one loop in subsequent sections.